Mykel106/SOC-BlueLab/README.md

 - Ping is not reliable connectivity test sometimes.
 I did not know that Windows will also automatically block IMCP(ping) be default even on working connections.
 I used Test-NetConnection -Port 9997 instead, this tests the actual port that i setup with Splunk from what I read it is a bit more accurate.

--Windows Firewall automatically block unsolicited Inbound connections by default.
+- Windows Firewall automatically block unsolicited Inbound connections by default.
 I had to manually create an Inbound rule (first time ever) to open TCP port 9997 before the desktop would accept forwarded data from the VM.

 - Splunk does not create a inputs.conf file automatically.
 I had to create this by hand with using there help function and research and A LOT of reddit.
 Also did not know that Window will automatically make files .txt not Conf unless you switch "Save as type" to All Files.